ldynia/workshop-containerized/readme.md

 # Containerized Workshop

-This repository is a tutorial created to demonstrates usage of containerized technologies.
-The technologies that I am referring to are [docker](https://docs.docker.com/) and [singularity](http://singularity.lbl.gov/).
+Welcome to the workshop about containerized technologies.
+In this workshop you will learn about visualization tools such [docker](https://docs.docker.com/) and [singularity](http://singularity.lbl.gov/).

-Audience of this project are scientists, phds, developers who build software (tools).
 Containerized technologies allows scientist (developers) to packages, interact and distribute their's software.
 Consequences of this practice are that results of a scientific paper can be reproducible.

 Aim of this project is to teach the audience the best practices on how to use containerized technologies.
 After finishing this tutorial you will know how to package, distribute and share yours software (tools) using [docker](https://docs.docker.com/) and [singularity](http://singularity.lbl.gov/).

 # Docker

 ## Requirements
 Before you start tutorial you have to fulfilled below requirements.

 - [git](https://git-scm.com/downloads) - installed